AdobeDocs/stock-api-docs/src/pages/getting-started/02-register-app.md

 *   **Digital Asset Management (DAM).** A DAM allows a company to manage all their digital assets in one, centralized location.
 If you are a corporation, you may want to integrate Adobe Stock within your corporate DAM, in which case the users will be employees of your company.
 Or you may be a DAM provider, in which case you want to create a mechanism that allows users to access their Adobe Stock accounts.
 Typically, once assets are licensed, you'd want to import your Stock assets back into the DAM so they can be stored, categorized and made searchable.
 *   **Marketing platforms.** This category includes software providers that allow users to build and manage content before it is published to social media, email, online ads, web platforms, etc.  In addition to web-based software, it could include desktop or mobile apps that provide this service as well.
 The technical requirement is to allow users to sign in and access their Adobe Stock content to use within the platform.
 *   **Affiliates.** This category includes website aggregators, who allow you to search on multiple stock sites at once, as well as any partner that wants to build an Adobe Stock search "widget" on their site, and direct traffic to Adobe for sales commissions.
 This is the simplest use case, because it only requires the Search API and not the Licensing API, as licensing would occur directly on the Adobe Stock website.

-### Why do I need to add Creative SDK to my OAuth integration, and why is the API Key integration called "OAuth"?

-Adobe Stock is still working through these issues with the Adobe Cloud Platform team.
-The API Key integration is simply mislabeled in the Adobe Developer Console, while the OAuth integration is new to Adobe Stock.
-Because it is still a new method, the Stock API Key integration lacks the proper scopes required by the Adobe login mechanism.
-However, Creative SDK does have the proper scopes, allowing the sign-in workflow to succeed.